 Rode the six hundred.

 Some may view this act of unquestioning loyalty to be foolish, but the only foolishness was on the part of the commanders, not the men.
 The military is built on the loyal obedience of the soldiers who stake their lives on decisions made by very imperfect leaders.
-Followers of Christ are expected to trust their Lord just as fully, knowing that he may charge them into the gates of hell.
+Followers of Christ are expected to trust their Lord just as fully, knowing that he may tell them to charge into the gates of hell.
 The big difference is that we know that our commander never errs and following his commands will result in eternal life and reward.

 Following this military theme, Paul wrote: